Biodiversity

 Progressive transformative rehabilitation

-Our approach to enhancing biodiversity is to work with nature in a transformative, rather than the traditional way.
-We capitalize on natural processes, endemic species and local adaptation to take into account the wider landscape and conservation context.
+In our commitment to contributing to a nature-positive future, we go beyond traditional rehabilitation.
 Some key actions include buffer zone optimization and, when relevant, creation of habitats not previously found on the site, like green corridors for wildlife connectivity and wetlands.

-Our sites are rehabilitated in a progressive way, in other words rehabilitation is taking place simultaneously with extraction work.
-Areas where extractive work is finished are rehabilitated while extraction continues in other areas of the quarry.
+Our sites are rehabilitated in a progressive manner.
+In other words, rehabilitation takes place simultaneously with extraction work — areas where extraction is finished are rehabilitated while work continues in other areas of the quarry.

 *Measured using the Biodiversity Indicator and Reporting System (BIRS), developed in partnership with the International Union for Conservation of Nature (IUCN)